Hurricane Milton tornado outbreak: Port St. Lucie–Fort Pierce–Vero Beach, Florida

-This large and deadly EF3 tornado first inflicted damage at the Creekside subdivision and Sunnier Palms Park where homes lost roofs and mobile homes were severely damaged or destroyed.
+This deadly high-end EF3 tornado first inflicted damage at the Creekside subdivision and Sunnier Palms Park, where homes lost roofs and mobile homes were severely damaged or destroyed.
 Moving northward, the tornado reached its peak intensity as it partially collapsed two large warehouses.
-The tornado then tracked through more subdivisions and small communities inflicting significant damage to structures.
+The tornado then tracked through more subdivisions and small communities, inflicting significant damage to structures.
 Damage included homes suffering roof, siding, and soffit damage.
 The tornado devastated the Spanish Lakes community where over 20 mobile homes were destroyed or flipped by the tornado, although most concrete structures survived.
 All of the fatalities from the tornado occurred in this location.
 Concrete structures within the Spanish Lakes community only sustained moderate damage compared to the mobile homes.

 High-end EF3 damage to the South Florida Logistics Center warehouse near Fort Pierce.

-The tornado then crossed into Indian River county into Vero Beach where multiple properties suffered roof and outbuilding damage and healthy trees were toppled or snapped.
-A Publix suffered broken windows and air conditioning units on the roof of the store were dislodged and tossed to the ground.
+The tornado then crossed into Indian River County into Vero Beach, where multiple properties suffered roof and outbuilding damage and healthy trees were toppled or snapped.
+A Publix suffered broken windows, and air conditioning units on the roof of the store were dislodged and tossed to the ground.
 A car was also flipped over in the parking lot.
 The tornado then crossed the Indian River onto barrier islands, immediately impacting a condominium upon landfall.
-Sections of the roof were torn off on the east and west building and thrown northward into a tree line.
+Sections of the roof were torn off on the east and west buildings and thrown northward into a tree line.
 A pontoon boat was lifted out of the water and landed upside down on a sea wall.
-Tree limbs were downed and shingles and roof tiles were ripped off of homes and businesses on the barrier island in town.
-The tornado tracked through a small park, toppling a seagrape tree before moving offshore.
+Tree limbs were downed, and shingles and roof tiles were ripped off of homes and businesses on the barrier island in town.
+The tornado tracked through a small park, toppling a seagrape tree before moving offshore and later dissipating.

-During the tornado, many lives were reportedly saved on Winter Garden Parkway, as a woman began honking her horn to alert others of the tornadoes.
+During the tornado, many lives were reportedly saved on Winter Garden Parkway, as a woman began honking her horn to alert others of the tornado.
 In addition to the fatalities, over 25 people required rescue during the tornado.
 This became one of the deadliest tornadoes spawned by a tropical cyclone in history, and one of the deadliest tornadoes in Florida (the deadliest since 2007).